emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 ===============================

 It is possible to implement a C API in JavaScript!
-This is the approach that was used to write Emscripten's implementations of :term:`SDL` and *libc*.
+This is the approach used in many of Emscripten's libraries, like SDL1 and OpenGL.

 You can use it to write your own APIs to call from C/C++.
 To do this you define the interface, decorating with ``extern`` to mark the methods